NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Temporary Resident Visa

-The Temporary Resident Visa (Visa de Residente Temporal) is the standard expat visa for those who want to stay more than 6 months.
-It's issued for 1, 2, 3, or 4 years.
-Requirements are income/savings-based, and the process begins at a Mexican consulate abroad.
+The Temporary Resident Visa (Visa de Residente Temporal) is the standard expat visa for stays over 6 months.
+Issued for 1–4 years.
+Requirements are income/savings-based and begin at a Mexican consulate abroad.
+Major 2026 changes: UMA increased to $117.31/day (Jan 2026), fees doubled (MXN 11,140 for 1-year card), and processing times are longer due to high demand.

 • Documentary requirements: completed application form, valid passport, passport photos, proof of income/savings (3–6 months of bank statements), and consulate fee (~$36 USD)